fathiabdelmalek/fathiabdelmalek/README.md

 **Welcome to my profile!**

 _I'm Fathi Abdelmalek from Algeria._
-_I'm a computer science student with a Master's Degree._
+_I'm a computer science student with a Master's degree in information systems._
 _I'm a full-stack developer with **Django** and **React**._
 _Open to collaborating on interesting and innovative projects._